Tupolev Tu-22M: Invasion of Ukraine

 On 19 April 2024, a Russian Tu-22M3 crashed near Stavropol, over 450 km of distance from the nearest Ukrainian controlled territory as of the time of the event.
 Ukraine claimed to have shot down the long-range strategic bomber about 300 km from Ukraine as it was reportedly trying to return to base after a combat sortie.
 Russian authorities claimed the aircraft crashed in Krasnogvardeysky District due to a technical malfunction, killing one crew member, with another missing.
 A source claimed that Ukraine's Main Directorate of Intelligence had planned and executed the downing with a S-200 missile, the same type of missile Ukraine claimed to have shot down a Beriev A-50 in February 2024.
 If confirmed, it would be Ukraine's first downing of a Tu-22M in the air.
 Ukraine "likely destroyed" one Tu-22M at an airbase in Novgorod Oblast in August 2023, using drones.

 HUR drones struck the Olenya air base in Murmansk Oblast, some 1,800 kilometers from the Ukrainian border, damaging two Tu-22M3s.
 A Ukrainian spokesman said, "We can confirm the damage to two Tu-22M3 aircraft.
 We are talking about aircraft No. 33 and No. 31.
 No. 33 has holes in the upper part of the fuselage, and aircraft No. 31 also has some body damage."

 On 31 March 2025, Ukrainian drones destroyed Kh-22 missiles at Shaykovka air base according to satellite imagery.
 Ukrainian military commander Oleksandr Syrskyi said that a drone managed to destroy a Tu-22M3 after it landed.
 General Syrskyi said it was valued at $100 million.

-On 1 June 2025, at least four Tu-22M3 bombers were destroyed in the Operation Spider's Web attack at Belaya Air Base near Irkutsk.
+On 1 June 2025, at least four Tu-22M3 bombers were destroyed in the Operation Spiderweb attack at Belaya Air Base near Irkutsk.